Knitting With Dog Hair (Chiengora).

 What about the doggy odour?

-Once it has been washed dog fur does not have any ‘doggy’ odour.
+Once it’s been washed, dog fur doesn’t have any ‘doggy’ odour.
 Items of clothing knitted from dog hair can be washed the same as wool fabrics.
-However, enthusiasts state that spinning the hair also removes oils present in canine fur.
-After washing, the wool, whether wet or dry, smells no more of dogs than sheep’s wool smells of sheep.
+However, enthusiasts state that, spinning the hair, also removes oils present in canine fur.
+After washing the yarn, even if it subsequently gets wet, it smells no more of dogs than sheep’s wool smells of sheep.

 There are a few Chiengora artisans in the U.K. who create yarn and garments from the fur of customers much loved pets.
-Some enthusiasts who spin dog hair for this market, claim they have long waiting lists and backlogs of work waiting.
+Some enthusiasts who spin dog hair for this market, claim they have long waiting lists and backlogs of work.

 Knitting with dog hair isn’t the same as knitting with sheep’s wool, because dog fur lacks elasticity.
 For this reason, many people mix dog hair yarn with sheep’s wool to create a more malleable fibre.